SaladinAyyub/Lutris-RHEL-CentOS-8/README.md

 1. Clone, extract and `cd Lutris-RHEL-CentOS-8-master`
 2. `sudo dnf install cabextract-*.el8.x86_64.rpm lutris-*.el8.x86_64.rpm`
+Cabextract will no longer be needed as it is being included in the EPEL.

 ## Optional (if you want to use gamemode)